jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

+Reason:
-Reason: Less visual clutter.
-Gives things to read that don't seem worth it.
+Less visual clutter.
+Reading it mightr not be worth the time.

 ### No Unused / Outcommented Code

 Prefer not to leave unused (or outcommented) code around.
-If needed, it might be moved it to an `Archive` folder, or `Outtakes.txt`.
+If needed, it might be moved it to an `Archive` folder.

 Reason:
 Unused code might clutter your vision or may make the suggestion that it was outcommented in error.